yashlala/attentive-session-based-recs/attention/ROADMAP.md

 ## Architecture Perspective

-We can't just "add attention on to GRU4REC".
-GRU4REC just uses a bunch of GRU layers in a row, fed into a feedforward network.
+GRU4REC uses a bunch of GRU layers in a row, fed into a feedforward network.

-All readings about attention involve their use in seq2seq style models.
-Readings:
+This is great -- now, let's think about how to add attention to the network.

+What attention-based readings have we looked through?

+1. Seq2Seq for Sequential Recommendations (Sun + Qian).
+This paper isn't great, because it uses attention based off a specific feature, such as Genre.
+We don't want that here.
-- All You Need is Attention (OG Transformer paper).
+2. All You Need is Attention (the OG Transformer paper).
+This fulfills our attentive criteria, but isn't directly applicable to recommendations (it's still very rooted in translation).
-- Seq2Seq Paper.

-Not much room for attention!
-We're not trying to map sequence to sequence here!
-Unless:

-## Hypothesis 1

-The GRU4REC paper mentions passing the hidden states from one GRU layer to the next ones.

-> When multiple GRU layers are used, the hidden state of the previous layer is
-> the input of the next one.

-The Pytorch documentation says this:

-> In a multilayer GRU, the input x of the l-th layer is the hidden state
-> h of the previous layer multiplied by dropout δ.

-Isn't attention basically this (but more complicated version of the dropout function)?
-Is this all we have to do to make an attentive GRU4REC?

-## Null Hypothesis

-A few options:

-1. Read out a sequence...that sequence will be the next things they click?
-   Unlikely.
+3. GRU4REC.
+Unfortunately, I can't seem to find a way to add attentiveness here without adding in an encoding-decoding submodule (at which point it's basically the other papers).
+4. NARM: Neural Attentive Session-based Recommendation (Li, Ren, et al).
+This is great!
+It uses GRU units, self-attention (no "specific feature selection" required for attention), and gives its output in a form directly usable for recommendations.

+Code for each model is contained in their respective files.

 ## Code perspective

+What existing assets do we have?

 `nn.MultiheadAttention` is great, as is `nn.GRU` -- IF we don't want to tweak how the hidden layers interact.

-If we clearly know what we want from every hidden layers, we can very effectively use what's in `encoder_decoder.py` -- this implementation makes every "step" of the encoder + decoder parts visible.
+If we *do* want to tweak this, we should instead use what's in `encoder_decoder.py`, which makes every "step" of the encoder + decoder parts visible.

-Basically, whatever we do, we've got sources available.
+Also, there's already a NARM implementation on GitHub.
+I've pulled it in here.
+We may have to change the attention function from "addition-style" attention to "dot-product-style" attention, so we can keep our results comparable to the GRU4REC guys.
+TODO: double check which attention function they used.